Nebuliser Machines

-Adults and Children can receive medication through a nebuliser.
-There are different sized masks for babies or small children.
+Adults and Children can receive medication through a nebuliser and there are different sized masks for babies or small children.

 They can be used on an as-needed basis for symptom relief, or as a regular part of a treatment plan to prevent symptoms from occurring.
-Nebulisers can be a useful tool, particularly for people who have difficulty swallowing pills or using inhalers.
+These devices can be a useful tool, particularly for people who have difficulty swallowing pills or using inhalers.

 Our range of mains powered and portable nebulisers are provided by world leading manufacturers, who design and develop medical equipment for use at home and in healthcare facilities.